PrincetonUniversity/removing_tedium/07_self_written_utilities/README.md

 $ g++ -std=c++11 -o cppcancel cppcancel.cpp
 ```

 Then you can call `cppcancel` on the command line.
 We see that the C++ implementation requires much more coding than what was required by Bash or Python.
 This example exists to illustrate how compiled codes can be used to make a custom command.
-In some cases it the extra work of writing a C++ command is worth the effort given the much performance of C++ over Python.
+In some cases the extra work of writing a C++ command is worth the effort given the performance benefits of C++ over Python.
 Common Linux commands like `ls`, `cd` and `grep` are written in C.

 ## Bash scripts